emir4169/hueprism/README.md

 # Documentation
-Programs are written as images.
-Every pixel of an image is an instruction, The instruction type of each pixel is defined by its Blue channel. the image is read from left to right.
+In HuePrism, programs are given as 24-bit images.
+The values of the red (R), green (G), and blue (B) channels for each pixel, ranging from 0 to 255, make up the opcode and parameters for each instruction in the language.
+Each pixel is its own instruction, and they are executed in left to right.

 R: Input 1